-It is also important to consider preserving other forms of evidence, including but not limited to: text messages, emails, social media postings, photographs and/or video.
+It is also important to consider preserving other forms of evidence, including but not limited to text messages, emails, social media postings, photographs and/or video.

-Crimes of Sexual Assault, Domestic Violence, Dating Violence or Stalking can be reported to UIW Police, the Title IX Director, online at www.uiw.edu/titleix and by clicking on the "Report an Incident" button.
+Crimes of Sexual Assault, Domestic Violence, Dating Violence or Stalking can be reported to the UIW Police, the Title IX Director, online at www.uiw.edu/titleix and by clicking on the <a href="mailto:"Report an Incident" button.